coyoterosa/HAATCoin/README.md

 What's good y'all.
 I'm Coyote, from Brooklyn.
 At the time of writing this, I am an intern at ConsenSys, the world's leading developer of DApps using the Ethereum blockchain.

 In order to learn Solidity(the language that powers ethereum's smart contracts), I've created this project.
-At first it was something that I did to pass time.
+At first, it was something that I did to pass time.
 Now, it's a project that I've become really passionate about, and I work on it all time.

 # Origins

-I think a good way for kids to get good grades is incentive.
+I think a good way for kids to get good grades is an incentive.
 Doing work sucks, doing homework sucks, everything about school sucks; but it's important to get good grades.
 And who doesn't like prizes?
 And it's not like they're getting nice things for doing nothing; they'll have to earn these rewards by putting in the maximum amount of effort.

 This project comes from a desire to improve the education system in NYC.
 You see this system of incentivisation in schools in small towns and schools, but never in the NYCDOE.

 # How It Works